MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-write-read-methods-line-break-behavior.md

 ms.author: solsen
 ---

-# WRITE, WRITETEXT, READ, and READTEXT Method Behavior Regarding Line Endings and Zero Terminators
+# WRITE, WRITETEXT, READ, and READTEXT Method Behavior for Line Endings and Zero Terminators

 When writing to and reading from a stream object using the WRITE, WRITETEXT, READ, and READTEXT methods, it is important to be aware of the following behavior regarding line endings and zero byte terminators: